Dineshs91/blog/content/post/custom_titlebar.md

 Description = ""
 Tags = []
 date = "2015-09-24T09:14:08+05:30"
-title = "Add a custom titlebar in nw.js apps"
+title = "Add a custom titlebar to your nw.js app"

 +++